How to Secure an API: The 4-Layer Framework That Works

 JWT and OAuth (For Token-Based Auth)

 The rule of thumb: CSRF → cookies → need CSRF tokens.
 JWT → headers → no CSRF risk.
-Protecting a JWT API with CSRF tokens adds complexity without security benefit.
+Protecting a JWT API with CSRF tokens adds complexity without any security benefit.

-Source: Kong Inc. API Security Perspectives 2025 — 47% of breached organizations faced remediation costs over $100,000
+Source: Kong Inc. API Security Perspectives 2026 — 47% of breached organizations faced remediation costs over $100,000

 How Do SQL Injection and XSS Attacks Exploit APIs?